 Fermented garlic is softer, milder, and honestly just more interesting than raw garlic.
 The fermentation process pumps up the probiotic content, which is great for your digestion and gut health.
 And instead of that sharp, punch-you-in-the-face garlic flavor, you get this complex, tangy vibe that’s perfect for dressings, dips, spreads—you name it.
 Learn more about health-focused garlic recipes on our fermented foods page.

-Why Fermented Garlic Safety Really Matters
+Why Fermented Garlic Safety Is Important

 Look, home fermentation is awesome and brings incredible flavors to your kitchen.
 But if you mess up the technique, things can get serious.
 The big bad guy here is Clostridium botulinum—yeah, the bacteria that causes botulism.
 This nasty organism loves low-acidity, oxygen-free environments, which is basically what happens if you don’t manage your garlic ferment properly.
 To keep botulism away, you’ve gotta control everything: how much salt you’re using, the temperature, how clean everything is, and the acidity level.